-Considering we’ve spent the past year mostly in our homes wearing comfy knits, it’s easy to not know that denim trends are changing.
+Considering we’ve spent a good chunk of the past couple of years at home wearing comfy knits, it’s easy to not know that denim trends are changing.
 This is a pretty big change, as denim trends seem to stick around well beyond their welcome.
 What are the best 2021 denim trends and which ones will be sticking around more than one season (AKA worth actually checking out)?

 Full disclosure, I wrote this post in 2021.
 And now, a year later I still feel that the 3 denim trends I featured are still the best denim trends that will last.
 They lasted through a year where fashion trends were very fast moving, and I believe they will continue to be on trend and help your current wardrobe look modern without appearing like a fashion victim.
 This post is updated with 2022 denim for sale and examples from current runway shows for 2022.

 The biggest difference between 2021 denim trends and 2022 denim trends is 2022 offers more versatility!
 Not into baggy skater jeans or faded denim and miss your ankle jeans?
 No problem, this year those looks are still hot, but there is a return to more polished denim, classic styles, and darker rinses.

 Remember how straight legs switched to bootcut and we were so relieved to have a silhouette that worked better with a curvy frame and a chunky shoe?
 When skinny jeans came on the scene so many of us swore, we’d never cave into such a trend, we’d never abandon our beloved bootcuts.